padrinobook/padrinobook.com/packages.md

 ---

 <p class="packages-intro">
 The book comes in two different packages.
-Pick the one that fits best to you!
+Pick the one that fits best for you!
 </p>

 <section class="information" id="basic-package">
-  <h2>The basic package</h2>
+  <h2>The Basic Package</h2>

   <p class="package-version-text">Get proficient with Padrino, and get the perfect foundation to be an expert with
   Padrino and be able to explore further on your own.</p>